-If your parrot regularly lays eggs without reproducing, this can be damaging to her body.
-If she’s too old, doesn’t consume enough calcium, or is sick, this can be potentially life-threatening.
-By making adjustments to her living environment and daily routine, you can control this behavior.
+If a female parrot regularly lays eggs without reproducing, this can be damaging to her body.
+This can be life-threatening if she’s old, lacks calcium, or is sick or diseased.

 Can Parrots Lay Eggs Without Mating?

-Female parrots do lay eggs with no mate.
-That’s because egg-production is triggered by:
+Female parrots lay eggs with no mate because the following factors trigger production:

 - Warmer temperatures.

 - Access to nests and nesting materials.

-The most important element is hormones.
-These activate mating instincts in parrots and cause females to begin developing eggs.
+The most important element is hormones, which activate mating instincts in parrots and cause females to begin developing eggs.
 These hormones can be initiated by:

-- Getting touched along their tail and back
+- Getting petted along the tail and back.

 - Exposure to longer daylight hours.

-- Tearing apart paper or fabric into nest-appropriate pieces
+- Tearing apart paper or fabric into nest-sized pieces.

 - Exposure to more bird calls.

-Individually, these factors won’t cause a parrot to lay eggs.
-Cumulatively, if most of these factors are in place, a parrot can misinterpret these signals.
+On their own, these factors are unlikely to cause a pet parrot to lay eggs.
+If most of these factors are relevant, they can be misinterpreted by a bird’s body.

-Consequently, a female parrot will start making eggs.
+Consequently, a female parrot will start developing eggs.
 The fact that there’s no mate present may not be enough to discourage the female’s biology.
-Instead, she will produce eggs that aren’t fertilized.
+Instead, she’ll produce eggs that aren’t fertilized.

 Parrots Laying Eggs Without A Male